WORSHIP HELPERS

 If you are caring for anyone facing memory challenges, you are not alone.
 Many caregivers could use a break occasionally and might not be aware of this program.
 Among Friends offers a few hours of relief to refresh yourself and give the person with dementia some independence by getting them out to enjoy the company of others.
 Research shows that even a little social activity a week can delay memory decline in seniors, help sleep, and decrease agitation.
 The group meets every Tuesday from 9-3 (come when you can) at First Congregational Church in River Falls (110 No. 3rd St.).
 You can drop off your loved one with trained professionals who ensure a safe and welcoming environment.
 Food and activities are offered, including music, crafts, chair yoga, conversations, and visits from animal friends or other learning activities.
 A catered lunch is provided.
 The cost for all of this is $35, though talk to them if this is a problem.
 Rides might also be arranged if this is an issue.
 A brochure is in the narthex; you can also look for more information at their website: amongfriendsrf@gmail.com or call: 715-293-2561.

-BULLETIN SPONSORSHIPS AVAILABLE
+BULLETIN SPONSORSHIP OPENINGS ARE AVAILABLE

 If you are interested in honoring a loved one or remembering a special date with the congregation, there are many opportunities in 2025 to sponsor a bulletin and newsletter.